amreisa/QSQLGenerator/README.md

 This project is a fork of qsqlcodegen, which can be found here: http://sourceforge.net/projects/qsqlcodegen/

 ## Building
-You will need Qt 5.x in order to build QSQLGenerator.
+You will need Qt 4.x or 5.x in order to build QSQLGenerator.
 There is a pro file and a visual studio 2008 solution provided.

 ## Notes